Innovative sustainable fabrics for the future

 While traditional textile printing uses vast amounts of water, energy and waste, we work daily to counteract the status quo and minimise our environmental impact during production.
 Our production processes use 95% less energy than traditional material printing.
 Our policy is to use only 100% renewable energy sources.
 We are proud to say we that we produce everything sustainably and we use virtually no water in our print processes.

 Also part of our policy: we believe in safe materials.
-We ethically source all our fabrics and buy them from UK trusted mills wherever possible, where production is eco-friendly, helping the local economy and reducing our carbon footprint.
+We ethically source all our fabrics and buy them from UK trusted mills wherever possible, where production is eco friendly, helping the local economy and reducing our carbon footprint.
 Also, we work with mills that REACH has accredited.
 Many have also been accredited by SEDEX.
-Find out all about textile certifications here.
+Find out all about Textile Certifications here.

 Feeling creative?
-Design Your own fabric
+Design Your own Fabric

-The best fashion fabrics choices in the UK
+The best fashion fabrics choices in the UK: we choose the best dress fabric

 Subscribe to our newsletter